-Florida law requires the petition to relocate to be properly served on the other parent and on every other person entitled to access to and timesharing with the child.
-If no response to the petition is filed within twenty (20) days, it is “presumed that the relocation is in the best interest of the child” and the relocation will be allowed.
+Florida law mandates proper service of the petition to relocate on the other parent and anyone else with access to the child.
+If no response is filed within twenty (20) days, the relocation is presumed to be in the child’s best interest and will be allowed.

 In addition to the information provided above, the Court will consider several other statutory factors when making a decision on whether to grant or deny a petition to relocate.
 Each case is different.
 There are certain factors that may be applicable (or not) to your case.
 This is why we stress the importance of speaking with an attorney if you decide to relocate with your child.